Business Playbook

 Startup Budget Checklist for a Cotton Candy Machine Business

-A practical budget framework for machine cost, supplies, freight, insurance, permits, payment setup, marketing, and operating reserve.
+A practical budget framework for machine cost, supplies, freight, insurance, permits, customer payment setup, marketing, and operating reserve.

 Audience